brugr9/UEPluginVolumeCreator/README.md

 ### 2.2.
 Volumes

-An image-stack based volume&mdash;commonly known as scalar volume&mdash;is kept as Volume Texture asset in Unreal&reg; Engine.
+An image-stack based volume&mdash;commonly known as scalar volume&mdash;is kept as Volume Texture asset in Unreal Engine.

 Plugin features: